 When you go to bed and wake up at different times every day, you can throw the regularity of your circadian rhythm, or body clock, off track, agree Baker and Dr Peters.
 And when your clock is out of sync with the natural patterns of light and darkness, you can bet it’s going to tick at weird times throughout the night too, because it’s more or less confused as to when you should be conked out and when you shouldn’t.

-Get it in check: "Try to keep a regular sleep-wake schedule with a fixed wake time, even at weekends", says Dr Peters.
-And if you can, get 15 to 30 minutes of sunlight when you get out of bed, he adds, which can help your clock get in sync with the day's natural sunrise and sunset rhythm.
+Get it in check: “Try to keep a regular sleep-wake schedule with a fixed wake time, even on weekends,” says Dr Peters.
+And if you can, get 15 to 30 minutes of sunlight when you get out of bed, he adds, which can help your clock get in sync with the day’s natural sunrise and sundown rhythm.

 4. Your Sleep Environment

-"You've got to feel secure, warm and cosy in order to fall—and stay—asleep", says Baker.
-Creating a relaxing ambiance helps your sympathetic nervous system shut down and remain shut down, even if you briefly awaken during the night, she explains.
-Then your parasympathetic nervous system (the rest-and-digest one) can take over, helping you fall back asleep more quickly.
+“You've got to feel secure, warm and cozy in order to fall — and stay — asleep,” says Baker.
+Creating a relaxing ambiance helps your sympathetic nervous system shut down and remain shut down, even if you briefly awake in the night, she explains.
+Then your parasympathetic nervous system (the rest-and-digest one) can take over, helping you fall back asleep quicker.

-Get it in check: Take your TV out of the bedroom (or at the very least, put it on a sleep timer), use earplugs and/or a white-noise machine and wear an eye mask, suggests Baker.
+Get it in check: Take your TV out of the bedroom (or at the very least, put it on a sleep timer), use earplugs and/or a white-noise machine, and be about an eye mask, suggests Baker.

 5. Your Lack of Sleepiness

-Get it in check: Spend an hour relaxing in your living room (read, journal, breathe slow/deep, do yin or restorative yoga, practise mindfulness, progressively relax your muscles or listen to calming music) to help wind you down before you actually get in the cocoon that is your bed.
+Get it in check: Spend an hour relaxing in your living room (read, journal, breathe slow/deep, do yin or restorative yoga, practice mindfulness, progressively relax your muscles, or listen to calming music) to help wind you down before you actually get in the cocoon that is your bed.
 This allows time for sleepiness to naturally kick in, says Baker.

 Not doing it for you?
-Get out of bed if you've been lying there for more than 20 minutes (so you don't associate bed with being awake), then try reading, meditating or queuing up a lullaby-like album.
+Get out of bed if you’ve been lying there for more than 20 minutes (so you don’t associate bed with being awake), then try reading, meditating or cuing up a lullaby-like album.
 Hop back into the sheets only when your eyes are closing.
-Give it time and trust the process—it'll happen.
+Give it time and trust the process — it’ll happen.